 Countries across the world are taking measures to halt the spread of coronavirus.
-It has infected more than 182,000 people across the globe and thousands with the virus have died.
+It has infected hundreds of thousands of people across the globe.

 Here are the latest updates: